Millom: History

 In 1877 the expanding town needed more water and Whicham Beck was dammed at Baystone Bank (54.261226,-3.274237) to form Baystone Bank Reservoir.
 The reservoir remained in use until about 1996.
 It was drained in 2011, the dam removed and the valley returned to its original form.
 This work was carried out by water network company United Utilities.

 During the Second World War an airfield, RAF Millom, was developed on flat coastal land at Haverigg.
 This was an advanced flying training station, mainly for Observers and also Air Gunners.
 Aircraft stationed there were firstly the Blackburn Botha and Fairey Battle, then the more popular and successful Avro Anson.
 Post-war this became the site of HM Prison Haverigg.

-Throughout its history, the town has struggled with socio-economic problems, especially after the Industrial Revolution, thus being infamously called by the Mayor of Copeland, 'a place of despair'.
+Throughout its history the town has struggled with socio-economic problems, once being described by the Mayor of Copeland as 'a place of despair'.

+Millom & District Local History Society was formed at a public meeting held on 4 February 1972.

 Governance

+There are two tiers of local government covering Millom, at civil parish (town) and unitary authority level: Millom Town Council and Cumberland Council.
+The town council is based at 6 Newton Street.

-Millom is within the Copeland UK Parliamentary constituency, Trudy Harrison is the Member of parliament.
+Millom is within the Barrow and Furness UK Parliamentary constituency; Michelle Scrogham of the Labour Party is the Member of Parliament.

-Before Brexit, it was part of the North West England European Parliamentary Constituency.

-For Local Government purposes it is in the Millom ward of the Borough of Copeland and the Millom division of Cumbria County Council.
-With the local government changes of county boundaries in 1974, the administrative county of Cumberland was abolished and Millom formed part of the new county of Cumbria.

-Millom also has its own Parish Council; Millom Town Council, The parish had a population of 7,829 in 2011 and is divided into four wards, Holborn Hill, Newtown North, Newtown South and Haverigg.

-The latest round of proposals in the Sixth Periodic Review of Westminster constituencies would place Millom in the Barrow and Furness constituency as part of boundary changes to abolish the Copeland and Workington constituencies.